monarch-initiative/yactp/README.md

 ``Earliest start date`` and ``Latest start date`` are used to show the earliest and latest year when a study started (they are of course the same if there was only one study or if all studies started in the same year).

+The script downloads files and stores them in a (newly created) directory called ``ct_data``.
+This directory can be deleted after running the script.